Bookie164/Ecotrix/README.md

-Hosting a Website on Github Pages!
+Hosting a Website on Github Pages!\n
-PLan to make Software that helps Economics and Finance Students!
+Plan to make Software that helps Economics and Finance Students!